alexpotter1/vulndetect-ml/README.md

 * `pip install tensorflow_datasets`

 #### Begin training with simple_train.py
-* **Note:** The first time will likely result in an error.
-This is normal for now (until I fix imports with `importlib`).
-This is due to registering the custom NIST Juliet dataset with TensorFlow Datasets.

 * The program will download the dataset from the internet, extract it and begin building the encoder.
 Don't worry if it looks like it has frozen after it finishes downloading.
 It has not.
 You will eventually see it processing the encoded samples once it has built the vocabulary from the corpus

 * You may want to train on a GPU-accelerated machine as it can take a while - ensure you have CUDA installed for this (or `conda install`...)